-- Foreword

-- List of acronyms and abbreviations

-- Eastern Partner countries Basic facts

-- EU4Environment Programme Objectives and Architecture

-- Key achievements at mid-term:

-- Result 1.
-Greener decision-making

-- o Result 2.
-Circular economy and new growth opportunities

-- Result 3.
-Environmental level playing field

-- o Result 4.
-Ecosystem services and livelihoods Key work directions

-- Result 5.
-Monitoring progress at environment-economy nexus

-- Programme milestones

-- Governance and regional cooperation
+Acronyms and abbreviations Eastern Partner countries - Basic facts 5 EU4Environment Programme - Objectives and Architecture 6 Key achievements at mid-term: Result 1.
+Greener decision-making 8 Result 2.
+Circular economy and new growth opportunities 10 Result 3.
+Environmental level playing field 14 Result 4.
+Ecosystem services and livelihoods - Key work directions 16 Result 5.
+Monitoring progress at environment- economy nexus 18 Programme milestones 19 Selected reports and materials 20 Governance and regional cooperation 21

-This Brochure has been developed within the framework of the project on the "European Union for Environment Action" (EU4Environment) funded by the European Union and implemented by the OECD, UNECE, UNECP, UNIDO, and the World Bank.
+This brochure has been developed within the framework of the Environment Programme (EU4Environment) funded by the European Union and implemented by the OECD, UNECE, UNEP, UNIDO, and the World Bank.

-It is permitted to use the text of this Brochure on condition that proper reference to the source is provided.
+It is permitted to use the text of this brochure on condition that proper reference to the source is provided.